-This website brings together my published articles in various outlets, such as The Globe and Mail, The New Statesman, CapX, The Independent and others.
+This website brings together most of my published articles in various outlets, such as Politico, The Globe and Mail, The New Statesman, Le Monde, The Independent and others.
 It also links to some of my speeches, public speaking events, conference presentations and radio interviews.
 Please note that the positions taken in these articles and interventions are my personal views, and do not necessarily reflect the views of my employer.